 Money transfers through a bank is a time-saving and efficient way to move your money from your bank account to another.
-It is facilitated by online request or even phone call to make it easier for you.
+It is facilitated by an online request or even phone call to make it easier for you.

 Most banks offer free transactions locally while it becomes the most expensive way to transfer money internationally.
 The charge varies between AED 92 ($25) and AED 313 ($85) or more depending on the details of your transfer, according to finder.com.

 Adding to the high fees, money transfer through bank accounts not only naturally requires you to have a bank account but may also take up to at least a week worth of time for the transaction to be complete.

 Although bank transfers are recommended for big sums, the more significant the amount means, the bigger the fee and the longer the time for transaction completion.